endlesstian/USPSWebToolsAPI/README.md

     w.citystate_lookup_test()

 Once this step is complete, you must contanct the USPS via the email address they included in your registration confirmation email.
-Once they response affirmatively, you may use the API like this:
+Once they respond affirmatively, you may use the API like this:

     from webtools_api import WebToolsRequest